JustForkin/loot-chest-game/README.md

 This allows you to work naturally, all the while your code gets safely and efficiently compiled, packaged, and reloaded into your dev environment!

-When your done prototyping your game, you can minify your bundles, and use Electron to ship your product across multiple devices.
+When you're done prototyping your game, you can minify your bundles, and use Electron to ship your product across multiple devices.

 Check out more information on the technologies included below.